Healing Movement

 GROW CONFIDENCE

-Posture and Breathing
+Breathing

-Posture and Anxiety
+Anxiety

 Chronic Pain can trigger the nervous system into a defensive reflex that over time can result in a habitual pattern of tension in the body which taxes the adrenals and can lead to you feeling tired, anxious and depressed.
-When posture improves and chronic pain goes away, the nervous system becomes more well regulated; which can lead to feeling more calm, rested, in control, less anxious and depressed.
+When posture and movement improve and chronic pain goes away, the nervous system becomes more well regulated; which can lead to feeling more calm, rested, in control, less anxious and depressed.

-Posture and Self-Image
+Self-Image

 Services and Pricing:

-Postural Therapy In Studio/Online
+In Studio/Online

-Your initial session includes a review your health history, symptoms/pain, an assessment of your posture, gait and function.
+Your initial session includes a review your health history, symptoms/pain, and an assessment of your posture, gait and function.
 After your assessment we will briefly discuss your posture and movement patterns as they relate to your pain and other symptoms, identify your goals and begin to formulate an approach to help you improve how you are using your body.

-During your session, I will create a menu of corrective exercises to start you on that path, guide you through the exercises, and answer any questions you have.
+During your session, I will create a menu of exercises, guide you through the exercises, and answer any questions you have.
 The same day you will receive an email with a link to your exercise menu that includes photos, written instructions and videos of each exercise.
+After the session ends, you go home and practice your exercises for a period of time, usually 1-2 weeks, then return for another session.

-Initial Session: 75-90 minutes (Please allow 2 hours)
+Initial Session: 90 minutes

-Subsequent Sessions: 60-75 minutes.
+Subsequent Sessions: 60 minutes.

 Online-Therapy Option offers the same high-quality guided therapy as in In-Studio Sessions, but can be done from the comfort and convenience of your own home.